This article features in the first edition of the Connected Places Magazine

 As a result of a partnership with InTo University they have located staff into community owned assets, which achieves a number of goals.
 GRID Director Benny McLaughlin explains: “Firstly, it creates economic activity within the community with associated spend and engagement.
 Secondly, it recycles rental income from tenancy agreements back into the community.

 “And, as a result of situating some of our team in the community, we have engaged over 1,000 local school children in mentoring and educational activities.”

 So where next for the GRID partnership?
 McLaughlin sees the work of the partnership as part of a wider contribution to the economic and social commitment across Glasgow: “The civic ambition of the partners is to ensure that where GRID has activity planned, the communities where that activity takes place are recognised and benefit from our presence.”

-The Research Commission on Inclusive Innovation is currently conducting a national study, looking into ten innovation districts across the UK to better understand what’s being done to address the challenges of delivering inclusive innovation and inclusive growth in those areas.
-The Commission is set to release its findings later in 2022.
+The Research Commission on Inclusive Innovation has conducted a national study, looking into ten innovation districts across the UK to better understand what’s being done to address the challenges of delivering inclusive innovation and inclusive growth in those areas.
+You can now read the latest findings here.